1solation/programmer_quotes_alexa_skill/README.md

  4. Click on Skills & Games.
  5. Search for ' xyz Quotes Skill'.
  6. Enable the skill.
- 7. say " Alexa, open xyz Quotes Skill"
+ 7. Say " Alexa, open xyz Quotes Skill"

 ## Usage
 Sample phrases to say to Alexa: